 - Face: If one side of the face is drooping, seek emergency medical attention.

-- Arm: If the individual attempts to lift their arm and it drifts downward, seek help immediately.
+- Arm: If the arm feels weak or is difficult to lift, seek help immediately.

 - Speech: If the individual begins to slur their speech, seek emergency care.